-15. 14.
-The marking of eachMarking CIP aerial cablecables and conductorconductors attached to a-joint-use polepoles with ownership information will enhance fire safety by enabling electric utilities, CIPs, and others to identify the owner of CIP facilities that pose a fire hazard so that the owner can be notified and repairs made.
+15. Marking CIP cables and conductors attached to joint-use poles with ownership information will enhance fire safety by enabling electric utilities, CIPs, and others to identify the owner of CIP facilities that pose a fire hazard so that the owner can be notified and repairs made.

-16. 15.
-There are many power-line fires every year.
+16. There are many power-line fires every year.
 Requiring electric IOUs to report information on power-line fires would be useful in formulating fire-prevention measures and gauging the effectiveness of the adopted measures.

-17. 16.
-The availability of high-resolution maps that can accurately identify areas where power-line fires are more likely to occur and spread rapidly is essential to the successful and cost-effective deployment of many of the fire-prevention measures adopted in this proceeding.
+17. The availability of high-resolution maps that can accurately identify areas where power-line fires are more likely to occur and spread rapidly is essential to the successful and cost-effective deployment of many of the fire-prevention measures adopted in this proceeding.

-18. 17.
-The FRAP Map is not suited for use on a permanent basis to designate areas where the fire-preventions measures adopted in this proceeding should be deployed.
+18. The FRAP Map is not suited for use on a permanent basis to designate areas where the fire-preventions measures adopted in this proceeding should be deployed.

-19. 18.
-The Reax Map and the SDG&E Map are designed to identify areas where fire-prevention measures should be deployed, but neither map has been reviewed by neutral experts.
+19. The Reax Map and the SDG&E Map are designed to identify areas where fire-prevention measures should be deployed, but neither map has been reviewed by neutral experts.

-20. 19.
-With the possible exception of SDG&E's service territory, there are currently no maps that accurately identify areas of Southern California where power-line fires are more likely to occur and spread rapidly.
+20. With the possible exception of SDG&E's service territory, there are currently no maps that accurately identify areas of Southern California where power-line fires are more likely to occur and spread rapidly.

-21. 20.
-There were no requests for evidentiary hearings in Phase 1 or Phase2 of this proceeding.
+21. There were no requests for evidentiary hearings in Phase 1 or Phase 2 of this proceeding.